nibscbioinformatics/modules/.github/ISSUE_TEMPLATE/project_task.md

+---
+name: Project task
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+---

 # NIBSC Bioinformatics Dev Task

 *Please use this template to describe briefly the task, and delete any text that might not be relevant.*